Innovation and the State: Innovation policy, public sector innovation and sustainability

-Ragnar Nurkse School of Innovation and Governance
+Ragnar Nurkse Department of Innovation and Governance

-General description of the specialisation
+General description of the specialization

 Schedule of specialization courses

 The specialization module for the ESST students consists of two courses in the total amount of 12 ECTS.
 There is one compulsory course – Creating Innovation Capacities in Government (6 ECTS, 162 hours) – which focuses on the analysis of public sector organizations that support innovation on the system level (how innovation and change-oriented organizations emerge and evolve in public sector), organizational level (how to structure and manage such organizations) and individual level (what types of managers and leaders such organizations need).

 As the second course, students can choose from a list of specific courses (all 6 ECTS and 162 hours) to either broaden their knowledge of global trends in governance – Implementing Governance in a Diverse Globalized World – or focus on specific topics of their interest – Big Data and Public Policy or Innovation and Case Studies of New Technologies.

 These courses – all thought in English – provide students with:

 The two specialization courses are held during the Spring term, i.e. between February and May.
 The sequence of courses and exact dates vary annually.
 All courses are scheduled for evening times starting from around 5 pm.

 Ralf-Martin Soe.
 2018.
 Smart Cities – From Silos to Cross-Border Approach.
 International Journal of E-Planning Research (IJEPR), 7 (2), 70−88.